How to Invest in Mutual Funds in Pakistan (2026)

 Understanding taxes is critical to calculating real returns:

-Important: File your annual income tax return, even if you have zero other income.
-Being a "filer" cuts your withholding tax on dividends from 30% to 15% β€” that alone meaningfully increases your net return.
+Important: File your annual income tax return even if you have no other income.
+Being a "filer" cuts withholding tax on dividends from 30% to 15%, and that alone lifts your net return.

 How Much Can You Earn?

-Use our free tool to see personalised projections based on your investment amount: Pakistan Investment Analyzer β†’
+Use our free tool to see personalised projections based on your investment amount: Pakistan Investment Analyzer →

 Top Mutual Fund Platforms in Pakistan